In this section, you will find relevant information about the Holy Land to assist you in planning your trip.

 All types of food are available in the Holy Land, from Big Macs to Falafel Sandwiches.
 Local fast food is fairly inexpensive and delicious.
 You can find falafel sandwiches, shawerma (similar to Gyros in the U.S.), Lahm wa Ajeen (Meat Pizza), Kababs, Hummos as well as Italian pizza and hamburgers.

 Sit down dining is a fun experience with the traditional Palestinian dips and antipasto, barbecued lamb and chicken.
+When in Tiberias and the Galilee, fish is a must.

-Most hotels have buffet breakfast.
+Most hotels offer full buffet breakfasts.

 All western type foods are available in grocery stores and supermarkets such as cereal and peanut butter.

 Sodas, beer and liquor are available in most places.
 If you are a beer drinker, we recommend Taybeh Beer.
-It is the first Palestinian Micro Beer, with excellent body and flavor. |
+It is the first Palestinian Micro Beer, with excellent body and flavor.